 CBS was looking to fill some time after football on Sundays during the Christmas shopping season, or so the story goes.
-The anthology series, Famous Classic Tales, sponsored by Kenner Toys (now part of Hasbro) launched sometime around 1969 with an adaptation of Charles Dickens' oft-adapted A Christmas Carol, produced by the Australian studio Air Programs International, which later moved into the Saturday morning arena, teaming first with Hanna-Barbera for 1971's Funky Phantom, then foraging out on its own with a series based on Jules Verne's Around The World In 80 Days, which was a 1-year flop for NBC.
+The anthology series, Famous Classic Tales, sponsored by Kenner Toys (now part of Hasbro) launched in 1970 with an adaptation of Charles Dickens' oft-adapted A Christmas Carol, produced by the Australian studio Air Programs International, which later moved into the Saturday morning arena, teaming first with Hanna-Barbera for 1971's Funky Phantom, then foraging out on its own with a series based on Jules Verne's Around The World In 80 Days, which was a 1-year flop for NBC.

 Understandably, API never sold another show to NBC after that failure, and all subsequent programs would end up at CBS.
 H-B bought API somewhere in the midst of it all, but that's another story altogether.

 Famous Classic Tales also gained air berths during the week, usually around Thanksgiving, as memory serves.
 H-B would take over producing the cartoons after purchasing API, as I do remember some of the later productions being under the H-B imprint.